 Jon has guest-lectured at The University of Texas on various Operations Management topics and is also a member of ISN’s Customer Emeritus Group.
 Jon and his wife Michelle have two boys, Andrew and Matthew, and live in Knoxville, TN.

 Jon Levin is Senior Program Manager at Pacific Gas and Electric.
 Based in San Francisco, Pacific Gas and Electric Company is one of the largest combined natural gas and electric utilities in the United States.
 Delivering to 16 million people counting on our more than 24,000 employees for far more than the delivery of utility services.
 Jon is responsible for managing both Contractor Safety and Vendor Risk in the Supply Chain organization supporting evaluation of ~4,000 vendors with over $5 Billion non-energy spend.
-Jon in partnership with the PG&E Contractor Safety team helped lead the charge reporting 100% success for successfully implementing their enhanced contractor safety program reviewing safety risk requiring subscription and prequalification of ALL medium and high risk vendors in ISN during 2015.
+Jon in partnership with the PG&E Contractor Safety team helped lead the charge reporting 100% success implementing their enhanced contractor safety program reviewing safety risk requiring subscription and prequalification of ALL medium and high risk vendors in ISN during 2015.
 In 2016 PG&E performed the same task for all subcontractors contracted by the primes.

 Joy Inouye is the Research Associate for the Campbell Institute.
 She has worked on several research topics for the Institute including EHS leading indicators, risk perception, and contractor safety management.
 She is co-author of a recent journal article on leading indicators research and has co-presented on leading indicators at various conferences in the past year.
 The research on contractor safety has recently been featured in the BNA Occupational Safety and Health Reporter, the NIOSH Science Blog, and other online safety communities.